Nesquirt/Smart_Heated_Chamber_For_Klipper/README.md

 Check [usage file](https://github.com/Nesquirt/Smart_Heated_Chamber_For_Klipper/blob/main/usage.md) before start using this macro, for understand how the magic happen!

+AND DON'T FORGET TO CHECK OUR [WIKI](https://github.com/Nesquirt/Smart_Heated_Chamber_For_Klipper/wiki), YOU WILL FIND A LOT OF USEFUL INFO!

 Click the image below and watch the video!

 [![Watch the video!](https://img.youtube.com/vi/cAEAzvAO1ms/maxresdefault.jpg)](https://www.youtube.com/watch?v=cAEAzvAO1ms)